Everything a company should know about Single Touch Payroll

 When: Organisations with more than 20 personnel should be using Single Touch Payroll by 1 July 2018.
 Small businesses with fewer employees have until 1 July 2019 to upgrade their payroll software and become compliant.

 Why: There are numerous benefits to Single Touch Payroll, though perhaps the two most visible are streamlined reporting and payroll processes, as well as better access to data, according to Deloitte.
 The first two are accomplished through pre-populated activity statements and online forms or payment summaries.
 The latter is gained through the ATO now dispersing more relevant data to employers.

-Put your HR department in a position to succeed
+Put your HR and payroll department in a position to succeed

 Although it could seem like a hindrance for companies that don’t necessarily have the most efficient payroll process in place, it’s more of a blessing in disguise.
 Single Touch Payroll will rely on payroll software that most organisations already have in place.

 Rather than separately reporting pertinent information during each billing cycle, Single Touch Payroll allows HR departments to automate much of the process.
 The ATO is also encouraging businesses that feel overwhelmed or underprepared for the transition to seek help from third-party services, such as companies that provide payroll software.

 This is one of the most important legislative changes to impact Australian organisations in decades.
 Contact us to find out more about how your company can maintain compliance in the transition to Single Touch Payroll or read our blog on how to pick the right payroll vendor for your business.